-While the two most accurate ways to determine numbers of Varroa mites present during any seasonal phase of a honey bee colony are the powdered sugar shake method and the alcohol or soap wash method, some beekeepers continue to use methods that are less efficient and less accurate.
-The Honey Bee Health Coalition does not recommend relying on the methods identified in the following (Figure 3) table.
+While the two most accurate ways to determine numbers of Varroa mites present during any seasonal phase of a honey bee colony are the powdered sugar shake method and the alcohol or soap wash method, some beekeepers continue to use methods that are less efficient and less accurate or are difficult to obtain consistent results.
+The Honey Bee Health Coalition does not recommend relying on the methods identified in the following (Table 2) table.